Oberliga Niedersachsen: 1947–1963

 The league was formed as Landesliga Niedersachsen in 1947, operating with four divisions in variable strength, all up with 42 clubs.
 The four regional divisions were named after the capital city of the district, being Hanover, Hildesheim, Braunschweig and Osnabrück.
 Additionally, some clubs from Lower Saxony also played in the Amateurliga Bremen, a trend that continues to a lesser degree even today.
 The state of Lower Saxony had only recently then been formed in the British occupation zone and the status of the Free Hanseatic City of Bremen as an independent German state had not been fully confirmed yet.

 From the start, the Landesliga Niedersachsen was a feeder league to the Oberliga Nord which its champion had the option of promotion to.
 Promotion had to be achieved through a play-off with teams from the Amateurligen of Bremen, Hamburg and Schleswig-Holstein.
 As such, the league was the second tier of the northern German league system.

 In 1949, the four Landesligen were disbanded in favor of the two new Amateuroberligen, the Amateuroberliga Niedersachsen-West and the Amateuroberliga Niedersachsen-Ost.
 The western division started with sixteen, the eastern with eighteen clubs.
 The majority of clubs previously playing in the Bremen leagues also returned to the Lower Saxony league system.
 Below the Amateuroberligen, eight Amateurligen were established.
 This system remained as such unchanged until 1964.

 The two leagues continued to exchange clubs to balance out promotion and relegation but did not play out a Niedersachsen champion as such since promotion was decided between these two leagues and the other three northern German leagues.
 Especially the clubs from Hanover were frequently transferred between divisions.

-After the first couple of seasons went with ever-changing club numbers in the two leagues, reaching a peak of twenty, by 1954 both leagues had arrived at sixteen clubs each, which they maintained for the most of the coming seasons.
+After the first couple of seasons went with ever-changing club numbers in the two leagues, reaching a peak of twenty, by 1954 both leagues had arrived at sixteen clubs each, which they maintained for most of the coming seasons.